yasnngr/quiz-Box/README.md

 # First-Step
-I am learning javascript and this is my first app
+I am learning javascript and this is my first app.